-- UME activity is limited to the maximum of 50 people or 1 person per 56 sq. ft., whichever number is lower, and not to exceed 50 persons total. - At least one UME faculty/staff member is required for every 25 people. - There cannot be more than 50 total participants congregated in one area at any time. - Consider offering duplicate programs at different times to reduce class size. - Recommend having several faculty/staff present at the activity to assist with registration, and to assure local, state and CDC guidelines are followed.
+- UME activity is limited to the maximum of 40 people or 1 person per 56 sq. ft., whichever number is lower, and not to exceed 40 persons total. - At least one UME faculty/staff member is required for every 20 people. - There cannot be more than 40 total participants congregated in one area at any time. - Consider offering duplicate programs at different times to reduce class size. - Recommend having several faculty/staff present at the activity to assist with check-in, and to assure local, state and CDC guidelines are followed.